DiCoreSystems/DiCORE_CIA_Core/README.md

 ## DiCORE Core Modul ##

 ----------
-DiCORE (Distributed Cooperative Evolution) provides a solution for developers to collaborated co-evolution.
+DiCORE (Distributed Cooperative Evolution) provides a solution for developers to __collaborated co-evolution__.
 The framework determines the kind of changes and the affected components in a business process and shares them with dependent clients.
 The framework aims to handle the co-evolution process by agents automatically.

-This project implements the main component of our prototype.
+This project implements the main component of our __prototype__.

 ----------
 ## How To Run ##